Mokshada30/Resume-Builder-Project/README.md

 Skills: List your skills and competencies relevant to the job you're applying for.

-Preview and Download: Once you've filled in all the necessary details, preview your resume.
+Preview and Download: Preview your resume once you've filled in all the necessary details.
 If satisfied, you can download the resume in PDF format.